Illustration of the four seasons of a woman's cycle: inner winter, inner spring, inner summer, and inner fall. © Recipes for Wellbeing

 Adapting your schedule to your cycle to harness your power.

 There is still a lot of stigma around a woman’s cycle and many women experience feelings of shame around bleeding.
 By acknowledging the deep power that menstrual cycles hold, women can nourish a healthier relationship with their bodies and unleash their divine feminine.
-The following recipe looks at the menstrual cycle as comprising of four seasons: Inner Winter, Inner Spring, Inner Summer, and Inner Fall.
+The following recipe looks at the menstrual cycle as consisting of four seasons: Inner Winter, Inner Spring, Inner Summer, and Inner Fall.
 Each phase presents a very specific set of challenges and offers resources to help women grow and embody their power.
 Even though it is a fairly accurate framework, every woman is unique so it is important you track and map your own cycle to understand how many days your seasons last.

 The following activity has been adapted from Shaleana Aiyana’s blog post The 4 Seasons of A Woman’s Cycle Explained Week by Week.
 If you would like to deepen your understanding of the female archetypes, check out our recipe “The four female archetypes”.